tucher/JsonFusion/README.md

 - Designed for C++20 aggregates (POD-like structs).
 Classes with custom constructors, virtual methods, etc. are not automatically reflectable
 - Relies on PFR; a few exotic compilers/ABIs may not be supported.
-- **THIS IS NOT A JSON DOM LIBRARY.** It shines when you have a known schema and want to map JSON directly from/into C++ types; if you need a generic tree & ad-hoc editing, it is not what you need.
+- **`THIS IS NOT A JSON DOM LIBRARY.`** It shines when you have a known schema and want to map JSON directly from/into C++ types; if you need a generic JSON tree and ad-hoc editing, JsonFusion is not the right tool; consider using it alongside a DOM library.

 ## Benchmarks